-Andrew Conway is a professor of psychology in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
+Andrew Conway is a professor of cognitive psychology in the Division of Behavioral and Organizational Sciences at Claremont Graduate University.
 Conway’s research is aimed at understanding individual differences in intelligence and working memory capacity.
-People differ in their cognitive abilities and these differences matter in life, in terms of academic achievement, job performance, income, health, and happiness.
+People differ in their cognitive abilities, and these differences matter in life in terms of academic achievement, job performance, income, health, and happiness.
 His research is concerned with how cognitive abilities are measured and what role they play in various real-world cognitive tasks such as learning new information, reading and listening comprehension, and decision making.

 Co-authored with K. Kovacs.
-“Process Overlap Theory: A Unified Account of the General Factor of Intelligence.”
-Psychological Inquiry, Forthcoming.
+“Process overlap theory: A unified account of the general factor of intelligence.”
+Psychological Inquiry 27 (2016): 151-77.

 Analysis of Variance